 According to Dr. Spinks-Franklin, racism perpetuated by false beliefs and sustained by social determinants of health has a means of causing disease.

 Interrupting and Destroying the Systems of Racism to Advance Racial and Social Justice

 Dr. Spinks-Franklin also highlights that there are many responses we may have to racism.
 While we can internalize or perpetuate it, we can also resist it by actively working to interrupt and dismantle the systems of racism and white supremacy through anti-racist actions.

 Anti-racism recognizes that systems that perpetuate racism and white supremacy are not only inherently wrong, but are the reason for inequality and the need for social change.
-In order to destroy racism, treatment is necessary.
+In order to destroy racism and advance racial and social justice, treatment is necessary.
 In this case, active resistance is the treatment our society needs.

 In the closing of Dr. Spinks-Franklin’s presentation, a question from the audience focused on organizational efforts, both at Connecticut Children’s and beyond.
 In response, Dr. Spinks-Franklin noted the importance of leadership in any organization seeing anti-racist efforts as a priority through ongoing training for team members, emphasizing that all voices need to be invited to the table to discuss and to find solutions.